-Cardboard boxes and PE-foil can be collected separately and should be used in a local recycling process.
-The wooden pallets can be reused.
+Cardboard boxes and packaging paper can be collected separately and should be used in a local recycling process.
+In the calculation model 100% incineration is taken into account for which there is a credit received.

 Use stage

 The service lifetime of a floor covering for a certain application on a floor is too widespread to give one common number.
 For this EPD model the reference service lifetime (RSL) is set to one year.
 This means that all impacts for the use phase are based on the cleaning and maintenance model for one year.
 Depending on the area of use, the technical lifetime advised by the manufacturer and the estimated time on the floor by the customer, the service lifetime can be determined.
 The use phase impacts should be calculated with the foreseen service life to arrive at the total environmental impact.